SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 def product_of_equals_twenty_twenty(_list, product) when product != nil, do: product
 ```

-In which case, we break out of our recursive function calls, and the code stops executing.
+In which case, we break out of our recursive function calls, stop code execution, and return the product.

 Let's step through this code in detail.